-Metoprolol is a preventative prescription drug that can help reduce the frequency and severity of migraine headaches.
+Metoprolol (which is generic Lopressor®) is a preventive prescription drug that can help reduce the frequency and severity of migraine headaches.

-Metoprolol is a beta blocker that’s often used to treat high blood pressure, but can also act as a first line of defense when it comes to preventing your migraines.
+Metoprolol is a beta blocker that’s often used to treat high blood pressure, but can also act as a first line of defense when it comes to preventing your migraine attacks.

 Metoprolol is a prescription medicine so you’ll need to talk to your doctor first.
 Get started today with a Cove doctor consultation.

-Ideally, on an empty stomach.
+Ideally, you should take metoprolol on an empty stomach.
 It helps to ensure that your blood flow remains stable and predictable.

-You can take metoprolol with all migraine-specific preventative medications.
+You can take metoprolol with all migraine-specific preventive medications.